vottini/jsonbp/docs/source/primitive.md

 ## Built-in primitive types

-These are the built-in primitive types accepted by jsonbp and the corresponding Python types that they map to:
+These are the built-in primitive types accepted by jsonbp and the corresponding Python types that they map to/from:

 | jsonbp   | Python |
 | ------   | ------ |